Healthcare XR development

 We have developed products for regulated healthcare contexts before, so certification, documentation, risk management and usability evidence are considered early rather than added after the interface is already fixed.
 Intended use, clinical claims, data handling, user workflow, interaction design and technical architecture can all affect the route a product later has to take.

 We can support teams as they think through product classification, claims language, technical documentation, usability evidence, risk controls and practical questions around UKCA, CE and other certification conversations where relevant.
-This may include shaping requirements, preparing prototype evidence, clarifying software behaviour, supporting usability work and helping the product narrative stay consistent with the current evidence stage.
+This may include shaping requirements, preparing prototype evidence, clarifying software behaviour, supporting usability work and keeping product descriptions aligned with the current evidence stage.

 This is product-development support, not a replacement for formal legal, clinical safety or regulatory sign-off.
 Where a project needs specialist regulatory review, clinical safety assurance or approved-body input, we expect that work to sit alongside the software process.
 The value we bring is making sure the build is informed by those considerations from the start.